zowe/zowe-client-java-sdk/README.md

 For instance, one API package provides the ability to upload and download z/OS data sets.
 You can leverage that package to rapidly build a client application that interacts with data sets.

 The Java SDK joins an existing community of other language-specific SDKs.
-It provides the Java community similar capabilities based on the NodeJS SDK.
+It provides the Java community with similar capabilities based on the NodeJS SDK.

 This SDK may differ from some others with the JobMonitor class adding prebuilt functionality for automation tasks.

-Issues worked on documenting main feature set provided can be viewed within the following MVP issues:
+Issues worked on documenting the main feature set provided can be viewed within the following MVP issues:
 [#1](https://github.com/zowe/zowe-client-java-sdk/issues/5) [#2](https://github.com/zowe/zowe-client-java-sdk/issues/219) [#3](https://github.com/zowe/zowe-client-java-sdk/issues/281) [#4](https://github.com/zowe/zowe-client-java-sdk/issues/338)

 Prebuilt API services located in the following packages/classes: